 Jo and Corina are two completely average members of their community in Ryde.

-12 months ago they took a War on Waste inspired journey by introducing simple ways to reduce the use of single-use plastics in their community.
-Now, with the help of the ABC they’re here to share the ‘hows’ of doing good for your ’hood with the War on Waste Toolkit
+In 2017 they took a War on Waste inspired journey by introducing simple ways to reduce the use of single-use plastics in their community.
+Now, with the help of the ABC they’re back to share the ‘hows’ of doing good for your ’hood with the Fight For Planet A and War on Waste Toolkit.

 The unlikely stories, twists, turns and tips.